 1. A statement as to whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

-There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2021.
+There were no significant findings and recommendations made in the preceding annual financial audit report for the fiscal year ended September 30, 2023, except as noted above.

 2. Any recommendations to improve the local governmental entity's financial management.